Graduation FAQ’s - Graduation Information

 Responsibilities of graduating students include the following:

-d.
-Satisfy all financial obligations (including parking tickets, library fines, housing fines, etc.)
+- Satisfy any and all financial obligations (tuition, fees, housing fines, parking tickets, library fines, etc.)

-e.
-Pay appropriate graduation fee by May 1, 2016
+- Pay appropriate graduation fee by the posted deadline.

-f.
-Complete financial aid online exit counseling by May 1, 2016.
+- Complete financial aid online exit counseling.
 Failure to complete the exit loan counseling will result in the withholding of your printed diploma.
-Spring graduates may complete the exit counseling after March 1st by going to www.studentloans.gov
+Graduates may complete the exit counseling by going to www.studentloans.gov

 Conduct yourself in a respectful manner at all times during the commencement ceremony by exhibiting the proper decorum associated with the solemnity of the occasion